Skip to main content

 • School therapists address safety of students and school staff.

-• School therapists help teach sensory motor skills associated with success in the education setting.
+• School therapists help teach sensory motor skills to support student success in the education setting.

 Find out more about our staff and services